dsrg-uoft/hottub/README-hottub.md

 HotTub is built on top of OpenJDK 8.
 OpenJDK 8 uses mercurial for version control - for reasons best not discussed, we used git.

-Note: Newest changes are in 'forkjvm' branch.
-Merging with master will happen... eventually.

 ## Building
 First configure openjdk8 normally.

 Examples:
 * bash ./configure --with-boot-jdk=/usr/lib/jvm/java-7-openjdk-amd64
 * bash ./configure --with-boot-jdk=/usr/lib/jvm/java-7-openjdk-amd64 --with-debug-level=slowdebug